ONSdigital/dp/training/platform-services/PLATFORM.md

 ## Prerequisites

-You need to complete the [set up your Mac for development work][setup-ons-mac].
+You need to complete the [set up your Mac for development work](/guides/MAC_SETUP.md).
 If this has not been completed, please click on the link and follow the instructions.
 Afterwards, return back to this page.

 Run `dp remote allow sandbox` and `dp remote allow ci` to ensure you can access concourse and the sandbox environment.
 Please note that if you have prod access, you can run `dp remote allow prod` to access the prod environment.